C. Lloyd Morgan: Instinct versus learning

-Morgan carried out extensive research to separate, as far as possible, inherited behaviour from learnt behaviour.
+Lloyd Morgan carried out extensive research to separate, as far as possible, inherited behaviour from learnt behaviour.
 Eggs of chicks, ducklings and moorhens were raised in an incubator, and the hatchlings kept from adult birds.
 Their behaviour after hatching was recorded in detail.
 Lastly, the behaviour was interpreted as simply as possible.
-Morgan was not the first to work on these questions.
+Lloyd Morgan was not the first to work on these questions.
 Douglas Spalding in the 1870s had done some remarkable work on inherited behaviour in birds.
-His early death in 1877 led to his work being largely forgotten until the 1950s, but Morgan cited Spalding's observations in his own work.
+His early death in 1877 led to his work being largely forgotten until the 1950s, but Lloyd Morgan cited Spalding's observations in his own work.